TomerFi/auto-me-bot/.github/README.md

 - Size based labeling for pull requests.
 - Lifecycle based labeling for pull requests.
-- Automate asignees and reviewers for pull requests.
+- Automate assignees and reviewers for pull requests.
 - Auto approving pull requests with consideration to GitHub code owners.
 - Various handlers for event types other then _pull_request_, such as _push_ and and _issue_ event types.
 - Repository management capabilities, such as labels creation and settings syncing.